Call Us Send Us a Message

 How can we tell the production year of a Rolex watch by looking at its serial number?

-Serial numbers are unique to every Rolex watch, and they also give us a hint at the year of production of the watch.
+Serial numbers are unique to every watch, and they also give us a hint at the year of production of the watch.
 Narrowing down to the exact year is not easy with these serial numbers, but they can at least give you an idea.

 Serial numbers on Rolex